Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Conclusion

 \section{Conclusion}

-\looseness=-1In this work, we presented a procedure for semantic object segmentation without using any human annotations clearly improving over previous work (up to $+12.2$ mIoU over MaskContrast~\cite{vangansbeke2020unsupervised}).
+\looseness=-1In this work, we presented a procedure for semantic object segmentation without using any human annotations clearly improving over previous work.
 As any unsupervised segmentation method requires some biases to be assumed or learned from data, we propose to use object-centric datasets on which localization and categorization priors could be learned in a self-supervised way.
-We showed that combining those priors together with iterative self-training procedure leads to significant improvements over previous approaches that were relaying on dense contrastive representation learning.
+We show that combining those priors together with an iterative self-training procedure leads to significant improvements over previous approaches that rely on dense self-supervised representation learning.
+This combination reveals the hidden potential of object-centric datasets and allows creating a strong baseline for unsupervised segmentation methods by leveraging and combining learned priors.

 While research on this task is still in its infancy, our procedure allowed us to tackle a significantly more complex dataset like MS COCO for the first time.
-Notably, on PASCAL VOC we obtained results that match the best supervised learning results from 2012 before the deep learning era.
+Notably, on PASCAL VOC we obtained results that match the best supervised learning results from 2012, before the deep learning era.
 Hence, the last ten years of research not only have yielded much higher accuracy based on supervised learning, but also allow us to remove all annotation from the learning process.